-- WMG is in need of folks with skills in the following areas: art industry connectors, community organizing, strategic planning, fundraising, event planning, information technology, human resources, and program development.
+- WMG is in need of folks with skills in the following areas: art industry connectors, community organizing, feminist thinking, fundraising, event planning, small business operations, or nonprofit management.
 No extensive experience required, but each member must be able to show their connection to these skills in some way.

 - Board Members must have passion and interest in learning about the visual or literary arts.